Beeler Lab

 Understanding behavior

 We use a range of behavioral methods from simple paradigms, such as open field and accelerating rotarod, to more sophisticated testing, including homecage operant paradigms.
-We utilize genetic and pharmacological manipulations and use computational approaches, often in collaboration with theoretical/computational neuroscientists, to model more complex datasets generated by homecage paradigms.
+A focus in the lab is ingestive behavior, including studies of obesity and anorexia nervosa.
+We have collaborated with theoretical/computational neuroscientists to model more complex datasets, for example those generated by homecage paradigms.

 Neural mechanisms